-The Diplomacy and Military Studies major at Hawai'i Pacific University is designed to provide students with a solid foundation in the fields of historical and political studies and their various approaches and methodologies in order to understand better the role of the military as an institution within society.
-The program of study is constructed to give students historical, ethical, and practical perspectives on military affairs.
-Students enrolled in the program take a variety of courses that provide a broad context both in terms of chronology and geography.
-The B.S. in Diplomacy and Military Studies develops the skills, base of knowledge, and moral awareness that will serve as preparation for a career as a leader, whether in today's military or in the private sector.
-Those same skills and knowledge base, however, are also useful in pursuing a graduate degree in history, political science, international relations, or law.
+The Diplomacy and Military Studies major at Hawai'i Pacific University is designed to provide students with a solid foundation in the fields of history, political science, and international relations.
+These disciplines provide both the historical background to and the current application of diplomatic and military affairs.
+Learning these various disciplinary approaches and methodologies gives students historical, ethical, contemporary, and practical perspectives on politico-military affairs as well as a better understanding of the role of the military as an institution within society.
+History courses examine the role of the military in the context of "war and society".
+They not only look at the development of the military strategy and tactics but also ask questions regarding the relationship of the military establishment to social and technological change as well as the relationship between diplomacy and the use of force.
+The political science courses view the military in the context of political institutions and the relations n states.
+The Diplomacy and Military Studies major thus develops the skills, and knowledgebase that will serve as preparation for a career as a leader, whether in today's military, in government service, or in the private sector.
+Those same skills and knowledge also provide a foundation for pursuing a graduate degree in history, political science, international relations, or law.